ssouporg/denv/README.md

 # Sample use case

-Many real work systems are composed by multiple interoperating applications, just think about microservices architectures like the ones used by Amazon, Netflix and many others.
+Many real work systems are composed by multiple interoperating applications, just think about microservices architectures.

 Now imagine the following three interoperating systems:
 - a web application, with its database, managing operational data and exposing a REST api